Lost

 Wife

 No he isn’t.
-Our church isn’t that big and besides I would have smelled him.
+Our church isn’t that big and besides I would have

 Husband